DataDog/dd-trace-dotnet/docs/MIGRATING.md

 You may continue to use the  [Datadog.Trace.OpenTracing](https://www.nuget.org/packages/Datadog.Trace.OpenTracing) package with v3.0.0+ of the .NET tracer, but you may need to [suppress the `[Obsolete]` compiler warnings](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/preprocessor-directives#pragma-warning).
 You should consider moving your project to using OpenTelemetry instead of OpenTracing.

 .NET has built in support for OpenTelemetry by way of the `Activity` class, which is supported by Datadog's automatic instrumentation by setting `DD_TRACE_OTEL_ENABLED=true`.
 Alternatively, you can use vendor agnostic tooling to send telemetry signals to [the OpenTelemetry collector and use the Datadog Exporter](https://docs.datadoghq.com/opentelemetry/collector_exporter) to forward this information to Datadog.

+#### macOS 11 is no longer supported

+**What changed?**
+CI Visibility previously supported macOS 11+.
+In v3.0.0+ CI Visibility will only support macOS 12+.

+**Why did we change it?**
+macOS 11 no longer receives updates from Apple, and [is being dropped from continuous integration providers](https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops&tabs=yaml#recent-updates) in June 2024.

+**What action should you take?**
+If you are using CI Visibility with macOS 11, we strongly suggest upgrading to a newer version of macOS.
+If you cannot upgrade, you can continue to use the 2.x.x version of the .NET tracer, but you will receive no feature updates or bug fixes.

 ### Future major version policy and plans